crcdng/tezos-dev-resources/list.md

 ## Courses and Learning resources

-* Tacode offers a starter course in CamelLIGO https://tacode.dev/courses/dev-starter
+* Tacode offers a starter course in CameLIGO https://tacode.dev/courses/dev-starter

 * The Tezos Developer Portal https://tezos.com/developer-portal has a comprehensive list of resources